michaelcale/books/books/go/0040-constants/020-iota.md

 @file iota.go output sha1:a8b1274df4bb37c5d29db536bbf026e89f600e17 goplayground:Hom7xSeu2_V

-`iota` sets the value of `Low` to 0 and instructs the compiler following constants have increasing numeric values.
+`iota` sets the value of `Low` to 0 and instructs the compiler that the following constants have increasing numeric values.

 ## Creating bitmask values with `iota`